ropensci/roweb3/content/blog/2021-01-26-http-testing-book/index.Rmd

 ## What's between the covers?

-The book still has advanced content about webmockr and vcr, but these only come after new content.
+The book still has advanced content about webmockr and vcr, but now this comes after new content.

-* An introduction (how original), giving some basic information and resources suggestions around [HTTP in R](https://books.ropensci.org/http-testing/http-in-r-101.html) and [_graceful HTTP R packages_](https://books.ropensci.org/http-testing/graceful.html) as well as the reason why we need [special packages for HTTP testing](https://books.ropensci.org/http-testing/pkgs-testing-chapter.html).
+* An introduction (how original), giving some basic information and resource suggestions around [HTTP in R](https://books.ropensci.org/http-testing/http-in-r-101.html) and [graceful HTTP R packages](https://books.ropensci.org/http-testing/graceful.html) as well as the reason why we need [special packages for HTTP testing](https://books.ropensci.org/http-testing/pkgs-testing-chapter.html).

 * A Whole Games section inspired by the [Whole Game chapter of the R packages book by Hadley Wickham and Jenny Bryan](https://r-pkgs.org/whole-game.html).
 We [created a minimal R package](https://books.ropensci.org/http-testing/introduction.html) interacting with two web APIs and added tests to it (of normal behavior, of behavior when there is an API error) _three times_
     * Using [vcr and webmockr](https://books.ropensci.org/http-testing/vcr.html);